 Thirdly, the halal label is typically very small, hard to detect, and this is also as intended, as the producers and the retailers want just the Muslim customers to see them.
 If you missed the halal label near the bottom-right corner of the the Coca Cola can above, here it is, zoomed.

 And here are some of the other versions of the halal symbol found on food and other consumer products from around the world.

 Notice that many of these symbols are only in Arabic, incomprehensible to most people in the world.

 Even when the word "Halal" is displayed, it is typically in small print that is not easy to see.

 What can we do to stop having to eat halal food?

-First, petition your elected officials to pass laws requiring halal food to be clearly labeled as halal.
+First, petition your elected officials to pass laws requiring halal food to be clearly labeled.

-Second, take the time to check for halal labeling in all food and even non-food products you buy.
+Second, take the time to check for halal labeling in all food and even non-food items you buy.
 When a halal label is detected, don't buy it, boycott all other products made by that supplier, and write to inform them of your boycott.
 Non-Muslim still comprise the majority of the world population.
-World's food producers and retailers should be given a clear choice of making money from either the majority or the minority, but not from both while deceiving the majority.
+The world's food producers and retailers should be given a clear choice of making money from either the majority or the minority, but not from both while deceiving the majority.